Your website about headaches!

 You often hear that headaches are caused by not drinking enough or that drinking water will help with headaches.
 Is that true?

-We know: Not drinking enough water is bad for your body.
-Your body sends out signals that tell you when you don’t drink enough.
-For example, you get thirsty.
-However, not everyone notices these signals.
-Then your body will send out even stronger signals: for example, you get dizzy or you get a headache.
+Here’s what we know: Not drinking enough water is bad for your whole body.
+Your body sends out signals that tell you when you don’t drink enough: you get thirsty.
+However, not everyone notices these signals, so your body will send out even stronger signals: feeling dizzy or getting a headache.

 So, if you have a headache that is caused by not drinking enough, drinking water will help you get rid of it.

-Sometimes it’s not clear why you have a headache.
-That’s why our advice is: Drink a glass of water when you have a headache.
+When it’s not clear why you have a headache, our advice is: Drink water anyway!
 It definitely won’t make your headache worse, and it might even help!

 Here you will find helpful tips and strategies to reduce headaches or keep them from happening in the first place.